 The hamsters wheel is NOT the path!

-Sure we can get side-tracked, but in my experience, the Heart always calls us back onto the path.
+Sure we can get side-tracked, In my experience, the Heart always calls us back onto the path.
 The sooner I get back on the path, the less suffering.

 The path is where transformation occurs.
 And it isn’t necessarily linear.
 It tends to be more spiral in nature.